-The Company's L-DOS47 clinical studies in NSCLC have been in the later stages of patient enrollment, within their respective clinical phases, and as a result the Company has incurred lower spending in those clinical studies.
-After having been approved by the FDA in August of 2019 for a new IND clinical study in patients with pancreatic cancer, first patient enrollment commenced December 2019.
-The new pancreatic clinical study manufacturing activity to produce additional drug substance has resulted in higher research and development costs in the recent two quarter.
+The Company's L-DOS47 clinical studies in NSCLC have been in the later stages of patient enrollment, within their respective clinical phases, and as a result the Company has incurred lower spending in these clinical studies.
+After having been approved by the FDA in August of 2019 for a new IND clinical study in patients with advanced pancreatic cancer, first patient enrollment for this clinical study commenced December 2019.
+Costs associated with the new pancreatic clinical study in addition to manufacturing costs to produce additional drug substance has resulted in higher research and development costs in the recent three quarters.

-Operating and general expenditures after the Company's cost reduction initiatives in ending in fiscal 2018 had leveled until the last three quarters.
-In fiscal Q4 2019, the Company granted stock options resulting in stock-based compensation expenses and paid bonuses to the Company's CEO and CFO resulting in higher fiscal Q4 2019 operating, general and administrative expenses.
-In Q1 and Q2 2020 increases in operating, general and administration is mainly the result of higher expenses associated with various third-party advisor services such as investor and media relations, legal, business development activities and investment banking services.
+Operating and general expenditures after the Company's cost reduction initiatives ending in early 2019 have increased in the last four quarters.
+In both Q3 2020 and Q4 2019, operating, general and administrative expenses where impacted by stock-based compensations expense for options granted.
+In addition, in Q4 2019 the Company paid bonuses to both the CEO and CFO.
+Gradually starting in Q1 2020 and continuing through to Q3 2020 operating, general and administration were also impacted by higher expenses associated with various third-party advisor services such as investor and media relations, legal, business development activities and investment banking services.
 The Company has been in discussion with various advisory groups as it pursues a listing on a recognized U.S. stock exchange, like the Nasdaq.